buddydevelopers/buddy-notification-bell/readme.txt

 == Changelog ==

+= 1.0.2=
+1. Hide Notification count when no new notification
+2. Set a default position of bell in menu on Plugin activation
+3. Update Plugin readme

+= 1.0.1=
+1. Fix Fatal error when Notification Module is inactive
+2. Code Improvement removed some debugging code.
+3. Add Notice when BuddyPress is inactive

 = 1.0.0=
 1. Complete rewrite for better code and efficiency.
 2. Uses WordPress heartbeat api instead of long polling via the ajax.
 3. Allows theme authors to replace the inbuilt notification UI with notification bell .

-= 1.0.1=
-1. Fix Fatal error when Notification Module is inactive
-2. Code Improvement removed some debugging code.
-3. Add Notice when BuddyPress is inactive
-4. Add Unit Test for the Plug in

  == Upgrade Notice ==
-Buddy Notification Bell 1.0.1, Minor release which fixes Fatal error when Notification Module is inactive
+Buddy Notification Bell 1.0.2, Minor release.
+Tested with new WordPress and BuddyPress versions.
+Also includes few fixes and plugin readme improvement.